Mark Udall: Gun policy

 One week after the Sandy Hook Elementary School shooting, Colorado Senators Udall and Michael Bennet came out in support of a Federal Assault Weapons Ban.
 On the issue, Udall commented "if we can save one child in the future from being killed in such a way, I'm ready to push those kinds of policies."
 On April 17, 2013, Udall supported a failed amendment to expand background checks for gun purchases.

 In 2009, Udall upset gun control advocates for supporting an amendment that would have allowed concealed weapons to be transported across state lines.
-The National Rifle Association of America gave an "F" grade during his time in the House of Representatives.
-While during his tenure in the Senate, they have given him a "C" grade.
+The National Rifle Association (NRA) gave Udall an "F" grade during his time in the House of Representatives.
+While during his tenure in the Senate, the NRA gave him a "C" grade.

 In 2023, Udall said if “in a time machine and going back” he would bring a grim message to himself: “This is going to get worse and worse.
 More and more people are going to be deeply affected by this.”
 He would vote for the ban and “take the political heat.”

 Health policy

-In December 2009, Udall voted for the Affordable Care Act (Obamacare).
+In December 2009, Udall voted for the Affordable Care Act (also known as Obamacare).
 Udall has also stated his support for a public option about which he stated, "[t]he reason I support a public option, if it's done in a fiscally responsible way, is it would create competition.
 Competition drives down cost and what we want to do is make insurance affordable for all Americans."

 In November 2013, Udall was critical of the Colorado Division of Insurance concerning the Division's estimates of the number of Colorado residents whose medical insurance was cancelled in response to the requirements of the Affordable Care Act.
 Udall's office wanted the Division to lower the number from 250,000 because it believed the majority of individuals counted had received renewal options.
 The Division refused to change the numbers.
 Administrators at the Colorado Division of Insurance said they felt pressured by members of Udall's staff to change their estimates of policy cancellations.
-A panel which investigated the matter concluded Udall's office behaved appropriately, however the investigation was criticized because the chair was appointed by Democratic governor John Hickenlooper; all other members of the panel were selected by the chair, who refused to name the other members of the panel, and left no written records of its investigation.
+A panel which investigated the matter concluded Udall's office behaved appropriately, however the investigation was criticized because the chair was appointed by Democratic Governor John Hickenlooper; all other members of the panel were selected by the chair, who refused to name the other members of the panel, and left no written records of its investigation.